Generator-Based Fuzzers with Type-Based Targeted Mutation: Related Work

-In CGF, obtaining useful seeds has been an active area of research~\cite{aflfast,aflgo,mu2, inputswithnaturallanguage}, where some work focused on developing heuristics for picking seeds, and others focused on finding values to create good seeds.
+In CGF, obtaining useful seeds has been an active area of research~\cite{aflfast,aflgo,mu2,inputswithnaturallanguage}, where some work focused on developing heuristics for picking seeds, and others focused on finding values to create good seeds.
 For example, Marcel Bohme et al.\cite{aflfast} used a Markov chain to assign energy to seeds, prioritizing inputs that exercise low-frequency paths for better coverage.
 AFLGo\cite{aflgo} computes the closeness of a seed to targeted code locations and gradually assigns more energy to seeds closer to the target.
 While these approaches focus on input selection heuristics, our work concentrates on mutating inputs based on their types. $\mu^2$\cite{mu2} controlled seed selection by computing a mutation score for each seed, while Pythia\cite{Pythia} used a learning-based technique to identify useful mutations.
 FairFuzz~\cite{fairfuzz} computes rare test targets and freezes parts of seeds that contribute to reaching these targets, mutating the remaining parts.
 Other tools\cite{grammarbasedwhitetboxfuzzing, driller,confetti} use a form of symbolic execution to compute useful values for the input.
 The key advantage of this technique is that, unlike the heuristic-based approach, symbolic execution can turn the search for new inputs into a constraint set.
 When these constraints are successfully solved, they yield a new input that effectively covers the intended targets.
 The cost, however, is that these tools are usually slow due to the overhead of constructing and solving constraints.

 The work we present in this paper falls into the first category of heuristics for picking seeds, which tries to craft a likely useful input using type-based targeted mutation.
 In contrast with FairFuzz, our work finds the places where mutations are needed, rather than the places that should be avoided.
-Our intuition is that for any given branch in the program, there are usually a few places in the input that are relevant to reaching the intended branch.
+More recent work in GBF~\cite{BeDivFuzz,havoc} highlighted the importance of identifying the structure of the input to increase the effectiveness of the mutation.
+However these techniques focused on orthogonal aspects of mutation, namely, whether change affects the object structure~\cite{BeDivFuzz}, or side-effects of mutations on subsequent choices~\cite{havoc}.